 Let's work together to beat classroom heat.

 Dear NYSUT member:

 Overheated schools and colleges affect learning, waste energy and cost school employers money.
 As bad as it is for students, overheating makes it harder for a teacher to teach and for staff to be productive.
 Employees sometimes try to cool their rooms with fans or by opening windows (if they have windows).
 This isn’t a real solution to fix the problem of classroom overheating.

 We need your help to gather data about this problem.
 We are asking k-12 and college members across the state to record their (class) room temperatures for a two week period.
 This data will be combined to develop a report and recommendations on addressing overheated classrooms.

-The downloadable “Room Temperature Record” log on this web page has space for you or your students to track classrooms temperatures and the times that they were recorded.
+The downloadable “Room Temperature Record” log has space for you or your students to track classrooms temperatures and the times that they were recorded.
 Here are the instructions:

 - record the temperatures twice a day, in the morning in the afternoon

 - please record the temperatures for two weeks (consecutive or nonconsecutive)